darktable-org/dtdocs/content/module-reference/processing-modules/white-balance.md

 ## scene illuminant temp

-This section provides scene-illuminanant _temperature_ and _tint_ controls to adjust the white balace of the image.
+This section provides scene-illuminant _temperature_ and _tint_ controls to adjust the white balace of the image.
 Click on the 'scene illuminant temp' section label to cycle between 3 different [color modes](#colored-sliders) for the temperature/tint sliders.

 temperature
 : Set the color temperature in kelvin.